uviclibraries/qualcoder/activities-coding.md

 parent: Workshop Activities
 ---

-In this activity, you’ll be creating a project, importing files, and doing the first round of coding
+In this activity, you will be introduced to the basic workflow in QualCoder.
+You will create a new project, import your files, and complete your first round of coding to begin identifying patterns in the data.

 1.	**Creating a New Project**
   - Open QualCoder